Skip to main content

 Navigate to Providers

-In Admin Portal, go to Configuration → LLM Providers and click Add Provider.
+In the Admin Portal, open the provider configuration and click Add Provider.

 2